makersacademy/airport_challenge/README-myApproach.md

 #### Lets look at the second User Story:

-- [ ] Create a functional representation of the second user story
+- [x] Create a functional representation of the second user story
-- [ ] Perform a feature test and analyse any errors that occur
+- [x] Perform a feature test and analyse any errors that occur

+To satisfy this user story, we need to allow a plane to take off from our Airport, it should output a Plane.

+Goal: Create a :take_off method for the Airport class -[x] Create a test to check if Airport responds to :take_off -[x] Pass this test and refactor
+-[ ] Create a test to check if :take_off outputs a Plane -[ ] Pass this test and refactor